tchienn/kanap_furniture_site/README.md

 # Kanap

-This is the front end and back end server for Project 5 thatI built for the Web Developer path.
+This is the front end and back end server for Project 5 that I built for the Web Developer path.

 ### Back end Prerequisites